gdelarosa/elseiflegal/README.md

 # elseiflegal

-This is where we keep a copy and history of With You Here’s Terms of Service, Privacy Policy, and related agreements and policies.
+This is where we keep a copy and history of Else If's Terms of Service, Privacy Policy, and related agreements and policies.